allanchua101/sana/README.md

 Tips:

-- Useful for searching functions that were not configured with a dead-letter queue.
+- Useful for measuring amount of functions with no dead-letter queue.
+- Useful for tracking progress of clean-up activities.
-- Useful for governance controls
+- Useful for installing CI-based quality gates.

 ## DynamoDB Tables